-In my work as a web developer, web designer, and web marketer for almost twenty years, I’ve worked with hundreds of people who were starting from scratch in creating their branding and their web presence.
+In my work as a web developer, web designer, and web marketer for over twenty years, I’ve worked with thousands of people who were starting from scratch to create their branding and web presence.

 I’ve also worked with mompreneurs who already “HAVE” branding elements and a somewhat of a web presence and sometimes it turns out to be quite an adventure, because we find out in the process that someone else – often their former graphic designer or web designer has ownership of the brand.